Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 While the AT-2 model is used in most studies, the AT-1 model has the advantage of including an initial elastic stage before damage is triggered, where $w_0$ is a threshold parameter \citep{marigo2016,UllRodSam2016}.
-Regarding the fatigue degradation function, different options have been proposed~\citep{Alessi2017fatigue,carrara2018}, from which we adopt the following:
+Regarding the fatigue degradation function, different options have been proposed~\citep{Alessi2017fatigue,carrara2020}, from which we adopt the following:

-where $k$ is a material parameter that controls the rate of (logarithmic) decay of the degradation function.
+where $k$ is a material parameter that controls the rate of (logarithmic) decay of the fatigue degradation function.
 The fatigue variable $\gamma$ is defined as

-While other definitions are possible for $\vartheta$, e.g., an accumulated strain measure, using the strain energy density ensures mesh objectivity \citep{carrara2018}.
+While other definitions are possible for $\vartheta$, e.g., an accumulated strain measure, using the strain energy density ensures mesh-objectivity \citep{carrara2020}.
 Moreover, the Heaviside function $H$ precludes fatigue degradation in unloading stages.
 Note that in the present model, the plastic free energy also contributes to the evolution~of~$\gamma$.

+Table~\ref{overview2} presents a summary of the different mechanisms included in the present model.
+In the following subsections, these definitions will be used to derive the evolution problem according to the formulation elaborated in section~\ref{variat_general} (see table~\ref{overview1}).